Wilfrid Laurier: Opposition and war (1911–1919)

 Laurier stayed on as Liberal leader.
-In December 1912, he started leading the filibuster and fight against the Conservatives' own naval bill which would have sent $35 million directly to the British Navy.
-Laurier argued that this threatened Canadian autonomy.
-After six months of battling the bill, the bill was blocked by the Liberal-controlled Senate.
+In December 1912, he started leading the filibuster and fight against the Conservatives' Naval Aid Bill, which would have allocated $35 million to be sent to assist the Royal Navy.
+The Conservative plan was at least three times more costly than the Liberal plan to construct a Canadian-operated fleet, and would reap no benefits to Canadian industries whatsoever.
+Laurier argued that the bill threatened Canada's autonomy, and after six months of battling it, the bill was blocked by the Liberal-controlled Senate.

 Laurier led the opposition during World War I. He supported sending a volunteer force to fight in the war, arguing that an intense campaign for volunteers would produce enough troops.
 Borden initially had a volunteer military system in place, but when applications started to decline, he imposed conscription in the summer of 1917, which led to the Conscription Crisis of 1917.
 Laurier was an influential opponent of conscription, and his position on the matter was applauded by French Canadians, who were generally anti-conscription.
 Pro-conscription Liberals, particularly from English Canada, joined Borden as Liberal-Unionists to form the Union government.
 Laurier refused to join the Unionist Party, and instead created the "Laurier Liberals", a party composed of Liberals opposed to conscription.
 Laurier also rejected Prime Minister Borden's proposal to form a coalition government composed of both Conservatives and Liberals, arguing that there would be no "real" opposition to the government.
 He also argued that if the Liberals joined, Quebec would feel alienated and would lead to the province being heavily influenced by outspoken French-Canadian nationalist Henri Bourassa, and what Laurier called Bourassa's "dangerous nationalism" which might lead to Quebec seceding from Canada.

 In the 1917 election, the Laurier Liberals were reduced to a mostly French Canadian rump.
 Laurier swept Quebec, winning 62 out of 65 of the province's seats, not least due to the French Canadians' overwhelming respect and support for Laurier as a result of his opposition to conscription.

 The Conscription Crisis once again revealed the divisions between French Canadians and English Canadians.
-Most English Canadians favoured conscription as they believed this would strengthen ties with the British Empire, whereas most French Canadians opposed conscription as they wanted nothing to do with the war.
+Most English Canadians favoured conscription as they believed this would strengthen ties with Britain, whereas most French Canadians opposed conscription as they wanted nothing to do with the war.
 Laurier was now seen as a "traitor" to English Canadians and English Canadian Liberals, whereas he was seen as a "hero" for French Canadians.
 Laurier's protégé and successor as party leader, William Lyon Mackenzie King, unified the English and French factions of the Liberal Party, leading it to victory over the Conservatives in the 1921 federal election.

 After the election, Laurier still stayed on as Liberal and Opposition leader.
 When World War I came to an end on November 11, 1918, he focused on his efforts to rebuild and reunify the Liberal Party.